Nyabsi/blog/blogs/pico-4-ultra-review.md

 If window is too close to you, right now you cannot make the window smaller which is a bit of annoying.

-#### Screen Recording
+#### Screen Capture

-Pico 4 Ultra lets you record footage in three different formats: raw, monoscopic, spatial with resolutions of 1920x1080 or 720x1280 on 1:1 or 16:9 aspect ratio.
+Pico 4 Ultra lets you record footage in three different formats: raw, monoscopic, spatial.

+supported resolutions are 1920x1080 or 720x1280 with 1:1 or 16:9 aspect ratio.

-Unique feature of Pico 4 Ultra is it's capability to take Spatial images and Videos through screen capture instead of a dedicated camera app, this allows you to record spatial footage even in games which can be viewed with the built Photos app.
+unique feature of Pico 4 Ultra is it's capability to take Spatial images and videos captures through the Screen Capture feature which allows you to seamlessly capture gaming footage, passthrough or anything else that is seen in your screen.

-It's really hard to explain through text, but it lets you take a snapshot in time and eternally preserve it, and view it as if you were there.
-It's a really cool feature.
+I personally use this feature a lot and it's amazing.

 #### PCVR Streaming

 PICO Connects supports up to 1000 Mbps H.264 / 150 Mbps HEVC with Wired connection and 300 Mbps H.264 / 150 Mbps Wireless.